IK-31-Kachor/information-and-communication-systems/Lab4/README.md

 4. You can send the command to the server after the client has started.
 You can view them in the directory list using the help command:
   - ping - testing connection;
   - echo - testing sending message;
+       echo message for testing
   - exit - shutdown client;
   - login - log in on server or create new user;
+       login user_login user_password
   - list - Displays active users;
   - msg - send message to user;
+       msg to_user text message
+  - file - send file to user;
+       file to_user /path/to/file